Snowflake-Labs/sfquickstarts/site/sfguides/src/data_engineering_pipelines_with_snowpark_python/data_engineering_pipelines_with_snowpark_python.md

     session.close()
 ```

 A few things to point out here.
 First, the Snowpark session is being created in the `utils/snowpark_utils.py` module.
 It has multiple methods for obtaining your credentials, and for this Quickstart it pulls them from the SnowSQL config file located at `~/.snowsql/config`.
-For more details please check out the code for the [utils/snowpark_utils.py module](https://github.com/sfc-gh-jhansen/tko-data-engineering/blob/main/utils/snowpark_utils.py).
+For more details please check out the code for the [utils/snowpark_utils.py module](https://github.com/Snowflake-Labs/sfguide-data-engineering-with-snowpark-python/blob/main/utils/snowpark_utils.py).

 Then after getting the Snowpark session it calls the `load_all_raw_tables(session)` method which does the heavy lifting.
 The next few sections will point out the key parts.

 Finally, almost all of the Python scripts in this Quickstart include a local debugging block.
 Later on we will create Snowpark Python stored procedures and UDFs and those Python scripts will have a similar block.
 So this pattern is important to understand.

 ### Viewing What Happened in Snowflake
-The [Query History](https://docs.snowflake.com/en/user-guide/ui-snowsight-activity.html#query-history) in Snowflake is a very power feature, that logs every query run against your Snowflake account not matter which tool or process initiated it.
+The [Query History](https://docs.snowflake.com/en/user-guide/ui-snowsight-activity.html#query-history) in Snowflake is a very power feature, that logs every query run against your Snowflake account, no matter which tool or process initiated it.
 And this is especially helpful when working with client tools and APIs.

-The Python script you just ran did a small amount of work locally, basically just orchestrating the process by looping through each table and loading the data to Snowflake.
+The Python script you just ran did a small amount of work locally, basically just orchestrating the process by looping through each table and issuing the command to Snowflake to load the data.
 But all of the heavy lifting ran inside Snowflake!
 This push-down is a hallmark of the Snowpark API and allows you to leverage the scalability and compute power of Snowflake!

 Log in to your Snowflake account and take a quick look at the SQL that was generated by the Snowpark API.
-This will help you better understand what the API is doing and will help you debug any issues you run into.
+This will help you better understand what the API is doing and will help you debug any issues you may run into.

 <img src="assets/query_history_sproc.png" width="800" />